aparru33/MachineLearningDSTIProject/README.md

 The project is a group project.

 We have chosen to build a recommender system based on the data provided by kaggle at https://www.kaggle.com/datasets/saurabhbagchi/books-dataset.
-The project is done in three step which each have their file:
+The project is done in three steps which each have their jupyter notebook:
 * [Data Cleaning](cleaning_data.ipynb)
 * [Exploratory Data Analysis](Exploratory%20Data%20Analysis.ipynb)
 * [Book Predictions](book_predictions.ipynb)